roundpartner/roundpartner-documentation/website/terms-and-conditions.md

 - No longer suitable for your needs
 - You no longer require our service

-You can stop using Round Partner at any time.
+You can stop using RoundPartner at any time.
-If you do decide to stop using Round Partner, let us know as we would like to know so we could improve our service.
+If you do decide to stop using RoundPartner, let us know as we would like to know so we could improve our service.

 Once your packages have expired we will not take any further payments.
 Your account will be downgraded to the free read-only package allowing you to still have access to your customers and jobs but you will be unable to make changes to them.